 There’s no real secret to how to find old 401(k) accounts.
 But the process can be a little time consuming as it may require you to search online or make a phone call or two.
 But it can be well worth it if you’re able to locate your old 401(k).

 There are several ways to find an old 401(k) account.
 Here are a handful that may prove fruitful.

 Contact Former Employers

-If you had more than $5,000 in your 401(k) at the time you left your job, it’s likely that your money may still be with the employer.
+If you had more than $5,000 in your 401(k) at the time you left your job, it’s likely that your account may still be right where you left it.
 In that case, you have a few options for what to do with the money:

 • Leave it where it is